Decomposition of free cumulants: -Boolean cumulants of orthogonal replicas

 \section{$w$-Boolean cumulants of orthogonal replicas}

+We now study the $w$-Boolean cumulants associated with the $\mathcal B$-valued conditional expectation $E$ introduced in Section~7.
+These results will later be used to analyze Motzkin cumulants of orthogonal replicas.

+Although $w$-Boolean cumulants were defined for more general arguments, we now specialize to the case when these arguments are orthogonal replicas.
+Moreover, we assume that the colors of these replicas are encoded by the word $w$.
+In this section, we study $B_w(a_1,\ldots,a_n)$ when $a_1,\ldots,a_n$ are orthogonal replicas with labels and colors encoded by $\ell=i_1\cdots i_n$ and $w=j_1\cdots j_n\in\mathpzc{AM}$, respectively.
 We would like to study $w$-Boolean cumulants and Motzkin cumulants associated with the sequence of conditional expectations of Section 7.

 Although they were defined for more general arguments, we would like to study them now in the case when these arguments are orthogonal replicas.
-Moreover, we will assume that these replicas are dedicated to $w$ in the sense that their colors agree with the colors encoded by $w$.
+Moreover, we will assume that the colors of these replicas are encoded by the word $w$.
 In this Section, we study $B_{w}(a_1, \ldots, a_n)$ when $a_1, \ldots, a_n$ are orthogonal replicas with labels and colors encoded by $\ell=i_1 \cdots i_n$ and $w=j_1\cdots j_n\in \mathpzc{AM}$, respectively.

 As we demonstrated in \cite{[L6]}, in order to compute such $B_w(a_1, \ldots, a_n)$ in terms of mixed Boolean cumulants, one can use the set of noncrossing partitions which are monotonically adapted to colors and labels.